 We adopted ASC 326, Financial Instruments - Credit Losses ("CECL") on January 1, 2023.
 The CECL expected loss model requires an allowance for all expected credit losses for the life of a loan be recognized when the loan is either originated or acquired.
 The allowance for credit losses is a valuation account that is deducted from, or added to, the amortized cost basis of the financial asset(s) to present the net amount expected to be collected on the financial asset(s).
-At each reporting period, we will update the estimate and adjust the allowance for credit losses in the allowance are recorded through net income as a reversal of credit losse expense.
-This standard does not specify a specific measurement technique for estimating expected credit losses and the approach used to estimate credit losses requires judgement.
-We generally use a discount rate that reflects the risk inherent in future cash flow requires significant judgement.
+At each reporting period, we will update the estimate and adjust the allowance for credit losses accordingly.
+Increases in the allowance are recorded through net income as credit loss expense.
+Decreases in the allowance are recorded through net income as credit loss expense.
+Decreases in the allowance are recorded through net income as credit losses requires judgement.
+We generally use a discounted cash flow model approach to determine the credit loss.
+Determining the appropriate discount rate that reflects the risk inherent in future cash flow requires significant judgement.
 If the discount rates differ significantly from our estimates, the provision for current credit loss could be materially affected